XronosSchedulingLtd/schedulerapidocs/events.rst

   three parameters, which will be stored without massaging (although they will still be checked for validity).

-  .. list-table:: Event parameters
-     :widths: 40 180 40
-     :header-rows: 1

-     * - Field name
-       - Meaning
-       - Comment
-     * - all_day
+  all_day
-       - Pass true for an all day event, and false for a timed event.
+          Pass true for an all day event, and false for a timed event.

-       - Default: false
+          Default: false

-     * - starts_at
+  starts_at
-       - The starting date or date/time of the event in textual format.
+          The starting date or date/time of the event in textual format.
 For an all-day event, pass just a date in ISO format, e.g. "2019-04-01".
 For a timed event, pass a date and time, e.g. "2019-04-01 12:27".

-       - Required field
+          Required field

-     * - ends_at
+  ends_at
-       - The *exclusive* end date/time of the event.
+          The *exclusive* end date/time of the event.

-       - Required field
+          Required field

   Don't try to mix and match these in the same request - use either the original three or these three - not a mixture.